rolandyangg/C122/project2/README.md

 ## Project 2a

-Generates/reconstructs a sequence of reads from a spectrum.
+Generates/reconstructs a sequence of reads for a genome from a spectrum.

 ### Score